singhtal/tal1992/README.md

 #### Contact - +91-7838020998
 #### Linkedin - https://www.linkedin.com/in/iamtalvinder/

-I am working with Publicis Sapient in London as a Full Stack Developer.
+I am working with Publicis Sapient as a Full Stack Developer.